The usual story told in American history classes is that dropping two atomic bombs on Japan saved American lives. This is mostly false.

 Or as DW puts it in their documentary, why did American drop a second bomb on Nagasaki if that Hiroshima one supposedly could send a message to surrender?

 Civilian suffering had never coerced Tokyo to change tactics, and these bombs also failed in that sense.
-Hiroshima was the 69th city in Japan destroyed by bombing and Nagasaki wasn’t even the primary target when it was destroyed just for the sake of bombing someplace at all.
+Hiroshima was the 69th city in Japan destroyed by bombing and Nagasaki wasn’t even the primary target (chosen after primary target had unfavorable weather) so it was destroyed just for the sake of bombing someplace at all.

 Historians have been trying to explain the false stories away ever since.